 The Jewish phrase for this kind of behaviour is lashon hara, evil speech, speech about people that is negative and derogatory.
 It means, quite simply, speaking badly about people, and is a subset of the biblical prohibition against spreading gossip.

 The connection with this week’s parsha is straightforward.
-Tazria and Metsora, are about a condition called tsara’at, sometimes translated as leprosy.
-The commentators were puzzled as to what this condition is and why it should be given such prominence in the torah.
+Tazria and Metzora, are about a condition called tsara’at, sometimes translated as leprosy.
+The commentators were puzzled as to what this condition is and why it should be given such prominence in the Torah.
 They concluded that it was precisely because it was a punishment for lashon hara, derogatory speech.

 Why is the Torah so severe about lashon hara, branding it as one of the worst of sins?
 Partly this has deep roots in the Jewish understanding of God and the human condition.
 Judaism is less a religion of holy people and holy places than it is a religion of holy words.